aspose-words-cloud/aspose-words-cloud-python/docs/WordsApi.md

 # create an instance of the API class
 api_instance = asposewordscloud.WordsApi(asposewordscloud.ApiClient(configuration))
 name = 'name_example' # str | The document name.
-data = 'data_example' # str | Mail merge data (optional)
+data = 'data_example' # str |  (optional)
 folder = 'folder_example' # str | Original document folder. (optional)
 storage = 'storage_example' # str | Original document storage. (optional)
-load_encoding = 'load_encoding_example' # str | Encoding that will be used to load an HTML (or TXT) document if the encoding is not specified in HTML. (optional) password = 'password_example' # str | Password for opening an encrypted document. (optional) with_regions = false # bool | With regions flag. (optional) (default to false) mail_merge_data_file = 'mail_merge_data_file_example' # str | Mail merge data. (optional) cleanup = 'cleanup_example' # str | Clean up options. (optional)
+load_encoding = 'load_encoding_example' # str | Encoding that will be used to load an HTML (or TXT) document if the encoding is not specified in HTML. (optional) password = 'password_example' # str | Password for opening an encrypted document. (optional) with_regions = true # bool | With regions flag. (optional) mail_merge_data_file = 'mail_merge_data_file_example' # str | Mail merge data. (optional) cleanup = 'cleanup_example' # str | Clean up options. (optional)
 use_whole_paragraph_as_region = true # bool | Gets or sets a value indicating whether paragraph with TableStart or             TableEnd field should be fully included into mail merge region or particular range between TableStart and TableEnd fields.
-The default value is true. (optional) (default to true) dest_file_name = 'dest_file_name_example' # str | Result name of the document after the operation.
+The default value is true. (optional) dest_file_name = 'dest_file_name_example' # str | Result name of the document after the operation.
 If this parameter is omitted then result of the operation will be saved with autogenerated name. (optional)

 try: